readmeio/rdme/documentation/migration-guide.md

    - `versions`
    - `open`

+   The `openapi` command will be replaced by `openapi upload` and will have a simpler flag setup based on community feedback.

 6. **Verify any scripts that utilize raw CLI outputs**

    - The underlying architecture for the CLI has been rewritten with [`oclif`](https://oclif.io/), so some command outputs and error messages may look different.